 “I am a senior woman.
 Recently, a man claiming to be transgender, who had not yet begun physical treatments, was permitted by our local YWCA to use the women’s locker room.
 There are no secure change rooms.
 The person they allowed in was not courteous and stared at me while I struggled out of a wet bathing suit.
 He was naked, had an erection and playfully asked ‘do you come here often?’
 I understand that gender is no longer judged solely by genitalia, but does a brief contact with the duty manager mean that men not yet committed to gender reassignment are free to disrobe anywhere they choose?”

 Colleen Francis, Washington US (2012)

-Colleen Francis, a 45-year-old student at Olympia’s Evergreen College who identifies as a woman but with male genitalia, says she has a right to use the facilities and the school agrees.
+Colleen Francis, a 45-year-old student at Olympia’s Evergreen College who identifies as a woman but has male genitalia, says she has a right to use the facilities and the school agrees.

 Evergreen Spokesman said “The college cannot discriminate based on the basis of gender identity.
 Gender identity is one of the protected things in discrimination law in this state.’

 Terrified patient treated like ‘transphobic bigot’ in hospital, UK (2018)

 A mother with a fear of men has described her terror when she was locked in an NHS women’s psychiatric ward with a burly transgender patient who was about 6ft tall and “extremely male-bodied”.

 Philippa Molloy, 42, said she was “genuinely absolutely terrified” because she had suffered a relapse in her bipolar disorder that made her irrationally convinced that men were conspiring to kill her.

 When she raised her concerns with hospital staff, however, she said she was not taken seriously and her medical notes implied that she was a “transphobic bigot”.

 Dane legally becomes a woman, then enters women’s locker room (2015).